dsaker/prometheus-zero-project/README.md

 - In the arduino folder contained in this repository Fahrenheit temperature has been added to the exported metrics
 - Please note that WIFI_IPV4_ADDRESS is hardcoded and must be changed manually in config.h for each sensor
   - To align with prometheus.yml you would need three sensors with values ['192.168.1.15', '192.168.1.16', '192.168.1.17']
-  - Please change these values in prometheus.yml if they are different
+  - Change these values in prometheus.yml if they are different

 ## Raspberry Pi Setup

-- Install Raspberry Pi OS with Raspberry Pi Imager
+- Install Raspberry Pi OS with [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
   - Choose Raspberry Pi OS (other) > Raspberry Pi OS Lite (64 bit) with no desktop environment
   - EDIT SETTINGS
     - GENERAL: Set username and password > Enable hostname (raspberrypi.local) > Configure wireless LAN > Set locale